lilbluepenguin/RAMP_BRIDGE_training/one_liner_challenge.md

 6. To remove line breaks in a fasta file (to have one sequence per line) but keep line break in between header and sequence
 7. Sample the first 200 bases from all sequences in `test.pep.fasta`
 8. Remove everything after the first space at each line to simplify the fasta headers in `monday.fasta`
+9. Copy files to a new folder file_fun2 from a text file with file names, the text file can be found at `/core/labs/Wegrzyn/akriti/ramp_challenge/to_copy/files_to_copy.txt`